ARCO Arena: ARCO Park

-ARCO Park is an unfinished multi-purpose stadium directly north of the arena.
-The original plan was to have a AAA minor-league baseball stadium adjacent to the basketball stadium.
-The stadium would have been capable of expansion to accommodate both a Major League Baseball team (possibly the Oakland A's) and a National Football League team (possibly the-then Los Angeles Raiders).
+ARCO Park was an unfinished multi-purpose stadium directly north of the arena.
+The original plan was to have a Triple–A minor-league baseball stadium adjacent to the basketball stadium.
+The stadium would have been capable of expansion to accommodate both a Major League Baseball team (possibly the Oakland Athletics) and a National Football League team (possibly the-then Los Angeles Raiders).
 However, the facility was never finished because the Sacramento Sports Association ran out of money during construction in 1989 and a team was never secured.
-The remnants of this incomplete stadium include foundations and a tunnel leading to the basketball arena.
-With the subsequent redevelopment of the ARCO Arena site into California Northstate University's Medical Center Campus, the remnants of the incomplete stadium are likely to be demolished.
+A tunnel connecting the basketball arena to the unfinished stadium remained; the tunnel was colloquially known as the "clown cave", as clowns from the Ringling Bros. and Barnum & Bailey Circus used the tunnel as a dress and rehearsal space.
+With the closure of ARCO Arena and the subsequent redevelopment of the site into California Northstate University's Medical Center Campus, the remnants of the cancelled stadium are likely to be demolished.
+In a rather ironic twist, the Oakland Athletics would eventually relocate to Sutter Health Park in West Sacramento (albeit temporarily) in 2024 while awaiting the construction of their new ballpark in Las Vegas in 2028.

 Popular culture

 There is an instrumental song called "Arco Arena" on the album Comfort Eagle by Sacramento band Cake.
 The band also released a version of the song with lyrics as a B-Side.
 The music video for Bell Biv DeVoe's "She's Dope" was filmed at the arena.

 The arena set a Guinness World Record for loudest sports roar by reaching 126 decibels on November 15, 2013.